Looking for low-risk investments to park your money and grow your savings?

 Perhaps the most popular of the bunch, SSBs have become a much more attractive option for many Singaporeans since interest rates rose.

-Aside from its ultra-low risk, investors can lock in interest rates for one whole decade!
+Aside from its ultra-low risk, investors can lock in interest rates for a decade!
 Early redemption is also possible and fairly simple if you don’t want to wait for the whole 10 years.

 The downsides are that withdrawal can take a while (up to a month) since redemptions are processed by the second business day of the following month and that there are limits to how much you can invest during each round.

-Click in for a more in-depth look and how to invest in SSBs:
+Click in for a more in-depth look at how to invest in SSBs:

 Singapore Government Securities (SGS) Bonds